kribe48/rise_drones/doc/source/CRM_API.rst

     "filter": "<client id filter>"
   }

-The CRM replies with an ack and a list with connected clients and their current owners.
+The CRM replies with an ack and the client information that that matches the search patternand.

 .. code-block:: json
   :caption: Reply: **clients**